 Solution Description

 Visitors will have ease of access to the provided website for the event.
 They can see all event details, prices, what to expect, and how to prepare.
-They can register for the event with their personal information, which gives them an event account.
-This event account has its own QR code which the visitor will present at the entrance of the event.
+They can register for the event with their personal information, which gives them a ticket.
+The ticket is coupled to an RFID card/band and an event account.
+This ticket has its own QR code which the visitor will present at the entrance of the event.

 Visitors who want to rent a camping spot can visit the camping spot areas page on the website.
 The page will have the map of the camping area.
 The map will be interactive, displaying spots that are opened or reserved.
 The visitor may click on an open spot to make the reservations.
 The page will ask for the amount of visitors, as well as allowing an invite link.
 This link can be distributed to the other attendees by the visitor who requested the reservation.
 Other attendees must have registered for the event in order to access the camping grounds.